How to set up a PT company in Indonesia? [Updated 2024]

 A Public PT is an LLC with a free-share ownership system, allowing any entity to own shares.
 Similar to an Opened PT, shares of a Public PT can be freely traded on the stock exchange, providing liquidity and investment opportunities to a wide range of investors.
 Public PTs are subject to additional regulatory requirements and disclosure obligations compared to other types of PTs.

-In Indonesia, Perseroan Terbatas (PT) are a common choice for business ventures.
-Understanding the characteristics of PT is essential for entrepreneurs searching how to set up a pt company in indonesia.
+In Indonesia, Perseroan Terbatas (PT) is a common choice for business ventures.
+Understanding the characteristics of PT is essential for entrepreneurs searching for how to set up a PT company in Indonesia.

 Business lines and capital requirements